Coves and cats: The best things to do in Hydra, Greece

 Hydra’s summers are hot and dry, with average high temperatures of 30°C (86°F) and some much hotter days.
 It can get very busy, especially at weekends, so book well in advance.
 Spring is cooler which makes it good for hiking, with pretty wildflowers.
 Autumn can be a bit stormier but seas stay warm into October at around 23°C (73°F).

-Hydra’s location close to Athens means it sees visitors year-round, but winter is very quiet and many shops and restaurants close from November to March.
+Hydra’s location close to Athens means it gets visitors year-round, but winter is very quiet and many shops and restaurants close from November to March.
 Winter sees around 10 days of rain a month but is fairly mild, though you might see a sprinkling of snow on the highest hills, with daytime average highs of 13°C/55°F and lows of 9°C/48°F.

 Walking along the coast path in Hydra